wiltzie75/ELK-Project/README.md

 # ELK-Project
-This is the ELK Project for Columbia Cybersecurity Bootcamp.
-I used Azure to create a network with supporting VMs and installed a full functional ELK Server.
+This was a solo project, where I configured a Azure Cloud network with 4 vms, 2 network security groups and a load balancer.
+Installed docker containers to deploy a fully functional ELK stack.
+Configured ELK to use filebeat and metricbeat.

 ## Automated ELK Stack Deployment